upvestco/upvest-elixir/README.md

 ## Development

 1. Code must be nicely formatted: `mix format`
-2. All types, structs and funcs should be documented.
+2. All types, structs and functions should be documented.
 3. Ensure that `mix test` succeeds.
 4. Set up config settings via environment variables, ideally in a .env file you can source: